voronianski/node-tiny-dploy/README.md

 ## Configuration

 All configuration options are stored inside `.dploy_config.json` file which is located in your systems `HOME_DIR`.
-For [`dploy setup` example](https://github.com/voronianski/node-tiny-dploy#dploy-setup) generated json file will as follows:
+For [`dploy setup` example](https://github.com/voronianski/node-tiny-dploy#dploy-setup) generated json file will be as follows:

 ```json
 {